moove-it/mobile-coding-challenge/README.md

    <img src="./assets/reviews.png">

 ## Deliverables
-As with any project, the client expect the following deliverables:
+As with any project, the client expects the following deliverables:
 - The project's codebase delivered somehow (you pick).
+- Anything else you consider is important for understanding the application.

 ## FAQ
 - Do I need to add tests?
-  - Tests are not mandatory, test what you consider important.
+  - Tests should be added.
+Test what you consider important in a mobile application.
 - Do I need to follow the designs?
   - The provided designs are just a guideline to give you a reference.
 Feel free to build the UI as you like.
+If you find there's something better from the UI/UX perspective, we encourage you to do it.
 - Do I need to use some specific libraries?
   - No, build the app with the tools you prefer, there are no limits.
 - I'm doing the challenge on react-native, does it need to support both platforms?